Burch Smith: San Diego Padres

-The San Diego Padres selected Smith in the 11th round of the 2011 Major League Baseball draft; he signed for a signing bonus of $250,000.
+The San Diego Padres selected Smith in the 14th round of the 2011 Major League Baseball draft; he signed for a signing bonus of $250,000.

-Pitching for the Class A Advanced Lake Elsinore Storm in 2012, Smith went 9–6 with a 3.85 earned run average and 137 strikeouts.
+Pitching for the High–A Lake Elsinore Storm in 2012, Smith went 9–6 with a 3.85 earned run average and 137 strikeouts.
 He started the 2013 season with the Double-A San Antonio Missions.
 He was named the Texas League Pitcher of the Week in April 2013, and the Padres Minor League Pitcher of the Month for April with a 1.38 ERA over five starts.
 Smith made his Major League debut Saturday, May 11, 2013, against the Tampa Bay Rays as he was called up from Double-A.

 In his Major League debut, Smith pitched a clean first inning, striking out his first two batters, but he did not record an out in the second, giving up six earned runs on five hits.
 He was sent down to the Tucson Padres of the Triple-A Pacific Coast League (PCL) on May 22 after allowing 15 earned runs in three starts.
 He was recalled on June 8, but did not make an appearance before he was optioned back to Tucson on June 10.
 He came back to the Major League club on June 28 after posting a 2.54 ERA in five starts overall with Tucson.
 Smith joined the bullpen where he made three appearances before being sent down again on July 5.

 Smith made seven more starts for Tucson, striking out 10 in his final appearance, and then returned to the Padres' rotation with the September roster expansion.
 He made four more starts for the Padres in 2013, allowing 10 runs with 31 strikeouts.

 Tampa Bay Rays

 On December 19, 2014, the Padres traded Smith, Jake Bauers, and René Rivera to the Tampa Bay Rays in a three-team trade that saw the Rays trade Wil Myers, Jose Castillo and Ryan Hanigan to the Padres, the Padres trade Joe Ross and a player to be named later to the Washington Nationals, and Washington trade Steven Souza and Travis Ott to Tampa Bay.
-Smith missed the 2015 season after having Tommy John surgery.
-Smith was outrighted following the 2015 season.
+Smith missed the 2015 season after having Tommy John surgery and was outrighted following the season.